Balmain Tigers: 1980s–1990s

 After the heartbreak of the 1989 Grand Final, the Tigers never regained their dominating form (although they did make the finals again in 1990) and went through a rebuilding phase following the retirement of star players Wayne Pearce, Garry Jack, Steve Roach and David Brooks who had all played over 100 games for the club over a period of 10 years or more.
 The stars were missed as Balmain finished second-last in 1993 and got the wooden spoon in 1994.

 The departure of coach Warren Ryan at the end of 1990 was a key turning point for the club.
 Balmain hired the famous former Wallabies coach-come-radio announcer Alan Jones as a coach in 1991.
 As Paul Sironen admitted years later in his autobiography, the 'running rugby' style of Jones was too simplistic for the structured defensive patterns which had developed in rugby league during the 1980s.
-Jones also began a controversial clear-out of some of the other Tigers stars who had not retired, notably the Kiwi international Gary Freeman, and often replaced them with inexperienced juniors who were not yet really ready for first-grade football.
+Jones also began a controversial clear-out of some of the other Tigers stars who had not retired, notably the Kiwi international Gary Freeman.
 By the time Jones was sacked as coach at the end of 1993, incoming coach Wayne Pearce inherited a massive problem which was only getting worse.

-In drastic action, Balmain released 31 players at the end of 1994 and moved to Parramatta Stadium as the 'Sydney Tigers'.
-The Tigers stayed at Parramatta Stadium for 2 seasons before heading back to Leichhardt Oval.
+In drastic action, Balmain released 21 players at the end of 1994 and moved to Parramatta Stadium as the 'Sydney Tigers'.
+The Tigers stayed at Parramatta Stadium for two seasons before heading back to Leichhardt Oval.
 The Tigers only averaged 6,565 people attending home games at Parramatta Stadium in what was regarded as a failed experiment.

-At the end of the 1996 ARL season the League's chief executive John Quayle resigned and was replaced by Balmain president (and former hooker) Neil Whittaker.
+At the end of the 1996 ARL season, the League's chief executive John Quayle resigned and was replaced by Balmain president (and former hooker) Neil Whittaker.